iMADDDDDD/ssd-file-system-storage/README.md

 # SSD - Secure File System Storage
+**Goal:** Implementing a *secure* client/server file system storage

 **Technology:**

  - Python (Flask)
  - PostgreSQL (Database)
- - 2-factor authentication: PyOTP (Only a suggestion, if you have a better idea please share)
+ - 2-factor authentication: PyOTP (Only a suggestion, if you have a better idea, please share)

-**Goal:** Implementing a *secure* client/server file system storage

 **Requirements:**